-- The superficial velocity of the gas and the liquid - The mean void fraction between section 1 and 2 from the pressure measurements. - The void fraction by the homogenous model, the Wallis model by assuming $\overline{v}G^X \overline{v}L^X \approx 20 \text{ cm/s}$, and the Zuber-Findlay model.
+- The superficial velocity of the gas and the liquid - The mean void fraction between section 1 and 2 from the pressure measurements.
+Discuss the effect of wall friction on the measurement.
+If necessary, use the homogeneous model to evaluate the frictional pressure drop. - The void fraction by the homogenous model, the Bankoff model, the Wallis model and the Zuber-Findlay model.
+Please check the appropriate flow regime.